ootisg/16bl-devkit/README.md

   -An integrated filesystem and navigator that's stored in the browser's cache as a base64 string -An import/export tool for transfering filesystem data between systems and/or browsers -A tool to actually run the game
 It's really more of a strange IDE than anything.
-It's all in one HTML file and you can develop an entire (small because local storage is limited to 5Mb) game without leaving the page.
+It's all in one HTML file (icons folder not required) and you can develop an entire (small because local storage is limited to 5Mb) game without leaving the page.